xmonad/xmonad-web/community.md

 </div>

-hall of fame (no longer active in the project):
+Hall of fame (no longer active in the project):

 <div class="list-col-3" markdown="1">